-IMPORTANT: This setting ONLY pertains to the orders and subscriptions purchased through AccessAlly.
+IMPORTANT: This setting ONLY pertains to the progress information, orders, and subscriptions purchased through AccessAlly.
 It will NOT export any products, offers, or subscription settings.

-At this point, you may deploy your staging site to live.
+At this point, you may deploy your staging site to production.

 Once the transition is complete and you have tested to make sure everything is working properly, you may choose to continue the steps to begin taking orders again.

 With the staging site now active as your “live” membership site, you can click on the “import” option to important the purchase history saved in Step 2.